 Field service software can help businesses succeed and simplify their processes.
-In fact, businesses that use fleet and field service management software have 33 percent higher workforce utilization than those that don't.
+In fact, businesses that use fleet and field service management software have a 10-30 percent increase in productivity than those that don't.
 But if it isn’t implemented right, you could be stuck with expensive software that’s not helping your business reach its full potential.

 Luckily, you can learn from others’ mistakes.
 Don't fall victim to these pitfalls when it comes time to implement your field service software.

 Not Budgeting Time for Field Service Software Training